massivebrains/serversideup-laravel/README.md

 ## 🚀 Overview
 This repository provides a production-ready Docker container configuration for Laravel applications, built on top of the `serversideup/php:8.4-fpm-nginx` base image.
 The container includes:

+> 📚 **For more detailed documentation about ServerSideUp containers and configuration options, visit the [ServerSideUp Documentation](https://serversideup.net/open-source/docker-php/docs).**

 - **Laravel Compatible base Image** with PHP 8.4 and Nginx
 - **Laravel Horizon** for queue management
 - **Laravel Scheduler** for cron job execution